luistak/cross-mfe-communication/article-draft.md

 - https://micro-frontends.org
 - https://martinfowler.com/articles/micro-frontends.html

-There are several reasons for choosing a micro frontend architecture maybe your app has grown too much and there are so many teams coding on the same repo/codebase but one of the most common use cases is the decoupled logic of a certain domain of an App.
+There are several reasons for choosing a micro frontend architecture, maybe your app has grown too much, or there are too many teams coding on the same codebase, but one of the most common reasons I've seen around is the need for implementing a decoupled logic for a certain domain of an app.

-Following this logic, _a good architecture is one in which micro frontends are decoupled and do not need to frequently communicate_ but there are some things that micro frontends might share or communicate like functions, components, some logic or state.
+Following this logic, _a good architecture is one in which micro frontends are decoupled, and do not need to frequently communicate_ but there are some things that micro frontends might share or communicate like functions, components, some logic or states.

 ### Sharing code
 ![Draw of a package](https://res.cloudinary.com/daiqkausy/image/upload/v1598440578/packages.png)

-For functions, components and common logics could be placed on a third package and imported on each app.
+Functions, components and common logics could be placed on a third package and imported on each app.

 And for creating a package there are several approaches I won't dive deep on it, but I'll leave you some examples:
 - [Creating a simple typescript library](https://www.tsmean.com/articles/how-to-write-a-typescript-library/)